Government pay rose by up to 21% in the 2083/84 budget: the new scale and your real take-home

-Nepal's FY 2083/84 budget raised government pay up to 21% from Shrawan 2083, and lifted the 1% tax floor to Rs 10 lakh, so almost the whole rise reaches take-home.
+Nepal's FY 2083/84 budget raised government pay up to 21% from Shrawan 2083 and lifted the 1% tax floor to Rs 10 lakh, so almost all of it reaches take-home.

 A friend in the civil service texted on budget night with a single line: "21% re, saaccai ho?"
 He had seen the headline scroll past on the news and wanted to know whether his Bhadra salary would actually be a fifth larger, or whether this was another announcement that evaporates by the time it reaches the payslip.